-Upon seeing a dive flag, you must slow down to 5 knots or less within 200 metres (the length of two football fields).
+Upon seeing a dive flag, you must slow down to 5 knots or less within 200 metres (the length of two football fields) or stay clear.

 Key pointers to staying visible, while free diving

 Note: Small floats and associated flags are hard to see from a distance.